 10. Is there accountability built into the course?

 Have learners contribute towards rule-making activities.
+Let them brainstorm and decide how assignments X,Z will be scored, for example.
 Give them choices and responsibilities.
-This will engage them even more into the course, and facilitate active learning.
+This will engage them even more in the course, and facilitate active learning.

-11. How will evaluation of individuals and groups take place?
+11. How will the evaluation of individuals and groups take place?

-12. How will feedback to performance be provided?
+12. How will feedback on performance be provided?

 Will it be completed by peers or by the trainer?
 Or perhaps by both?
 The importance of feedback in eLearning is indisputable, as it helps the learners improve their performance, whether provided by their peers or the instructor.